cloudevents

 SAP

-Many SAP applications publish events complying to the CloudEvents specification.
-A list of events can be found here.
-Furthermore, SAP Event Mesh supports CloudEvents
+Many SAP applications publish events complying with the CloudEvents specification.
+A list of events can be found in the SAP Business Accelerator Hub.
+Furthermore, many SAP products support CloudEvents and you can find the details here.

 Serverless.com Event Gateway logo